oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For presentation to a Verifier, the Holder sends the SD-JWT and a selected subset of the Disclosures to the Verifier.

-The data format for sending the SD-JWT and the Disclosures to the Verifier is as follows (line break added for readability):
+The data format for sending the SD-JWT and the Disclosures to the Verifier MUST be a series of base64url-encoded values, each separated from the next by a single tilde ('~') character as follows:

 ```
 <SD-JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure M>~<optional Holder Binding JWT>
 ```

+The order of the base64url-encoded values MUST be an SD-JWT, Disclosures, and an optional Holder Binding JWT.

 This is called the Combined Format for Presentation.

 The Holder MAY send any subset of the Disclosures to the Verifier, i.e.,